berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 .. code:: cpp

-      void   glXWaitX(    void ) ;
+  void glXWaitX(void);

-X rendering calls made prior to glXWaitX are guaranteed to be exe- cuted before OpenGL rendering calls made after glXWaitX.
+X rendering calls made prior to glXWaitX are guaranteed to be executed before OpenGL rendering calls made after glXWaitX.
 While the same result can be achieved using XSync, glXWaitX does not require a round trip to the server, and may therefore be more e cient.